oroinc/platform/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/configuration-reference.md

     This value will be shown in the UI
 * **entity**
     *string*
-    Class name of workflow related entity. **Important:** Entity must have fields to contain workflow item and step.
+    Class name of workflow related entity. **Important:** Entity either must be extended or custom or it must have fields to contain workflow item and step.
 * **entity_attribute**
     *string*
     Name of the attribute used to store related entity
+* **is_system**
+    *boolean*
+    Flag that define whether this definition is system.
+System definition can't be edited or removed.
+    All definitions loaded from *.yml files automatically marked as system.
 * **start_step**
     *string*
     The name of start step.
-It's optional if Workflow has start transition, otherwise start_step is required.
+If Workflow has start transition then start_step is optional, otherwise it's required.
+* **steps_display_ordered**
+    *boolean*
+    If this flag is true, then workflow step widget will show all steps according to their order (including not passed) on entity view page, otherwise widget will show only passed steps.
 * **attributes**
     Contains configuration for Attributes
 * **steps**